 With a limited number of accommodation and establishments, Ko Kut is definitely a great place to get away from it all.
 Located to the south of Ko Chang and Ko Maak, this entire island is dotted with beautiful beaches.
 Rent a motorbike and drive around the island, stopping at beaches along the way.
 Oh, and did we mention that the sunsets on this island are pretty magical?

-What we love: We love it for its ruggedness and its many picture perfect beaches.
+What we love: We love it for its ruggedness and its many pictures perfect beaches.
 Plus you also know that the island isn’t over developed when it doesn’t have a 7/11 or ATMs for that matter.

-How to Get Here: Ko Kut or Koh Kood is located in the Trang Islands and is best reached by arranged transport as there are limited ferries and busses.
+How to Get Here: Ko Kut or Koh Kood is located in the Trang Islands and is best reached by arranged transport as there are limited ferries and buses.
 Check out the link below to get an idea of costs of bus/train and boat combos below.